Ajdev11/Cloudedge-AssetModules/README.md

 `Usa
 .
 Open the chat application in your web br
 .
 If you don't have an account, click on the "Sign Up" link to create a new account.
 .
-Log in using your credentia
+Log in using your credent
 .
 Start chatting!
 You can send messages to other users and manage your profile.

 `Contributing`